josefemagine/akii/README-BEDROCK.md

 To deploy the Edge Function:
 ```
-supabase functions deploy super-action
+supabase functions deploy super-action --project-ref your-project-ref
 ```

-## Error Handling

-The system provides specific error messages for:
-1. Authentication failures
-2. Resource not found
-3. Insufficient permissions
-4. Exceeded quotas
-5. AWS service errors

 ## Best Practices

+1. Always handle error responses from the client
+2. Implement loading states during API calls
+3. Provide feedback for rate limits and quota exceedances
-1. Never expose AWS credentials to the frontend
+4. Never expose AWS credentials to the frontend
-2. Always verify user authentication before any AWS operation
+5. Always verify user authentication before any AWS operation
-3. Track all token usage for billing and quotas
+6. Track all token usage for billing and quotas
-4. Implement proper error handling and retries
+7. Implement proper error handling and retries
-5. Use the most restricted IAM permissions possible
+8. Use the most restricted IAM permissions possible
-6. Always use the official AWS SDK
+9. Always use the official AWS SDK
-7. Never use mock implementations in production
+10. Never use mock implementations under any circumstances